Illinois Compiled Statutes

 drugs within the body.

-"Off-site services" means licensable program services or activities which are
+"Off-site services" means licensable services are

 "Person" means any individual, firm, group, association, partnership,